magarenzo/RepoDisplayerJS/README.md

 ## Values

-Here are the values you can expect per each `jsonObject` pulled from the GitHub `profileName` specified in the API request
+As of May 2020, here are the values you can expect per each `jsonObject` pulled from the GitHub `profileName` specified in the API request

 ```json
 archive_url: "{String}"